Mapping hydrodynamics for the facilitated exclusion and zero-range processes: Proof of Theorem : the hydrodynamic limits for the zero-range process

 If a limit point of $\mu_\alpha S(t)$ is concentrated on configurations with both positive and negative discrepancy densities, we have

 We now claim that for any finite interval $I$,

 which disproves \eqref{eq:BI} and proves \eqref{neg_discre_vanish}.

 It remains to prove \eqref{eqn:mu_tB}, for which Sepp{\" a}l{\" a}inen's argument needs to be refined, because of the degeneracy of the dynamics.
 By translation invariance, we may take $I = \{0,1,\ldots,m-1\}$ for some positive integer $m$.
 Fix $T > 0$ and $K > 0$.
-For any time $t > 0$, let $A_t:=A_t(I)$ be the following event: during time $[t,t+T)$, there are no jumps involving the sites in the interval $I$ except the following jumps: first, there are $K$ jumps from site $m-2$ to $m-1$; then, $K$ jumps from $m-3$ to $m-2$ followed by $K$ jumps from $m-2$ to $m-1$; this continues until $K$ jumps from $0$ to $1$ followed by $K$ jumps from $1$ to $2$ $\ldots$ followed by $K$ jumps from $m-2$ to $m-1$.
+For any time $t > 0$, let $A_t:=A_t(I)$ be the following event: \ccl{during the time interval $[t,t+T)$, there are no jumps involving the sites in the interval $I$ except the following jumps: first, there are $q:=m(K-1)$ jumps from site $0$ to $1$, then $q$ jumps from $1$ to $2$, $\ldots$ up to $q$ jumps from $m-2$ to $m-1$.
 Note that

+and also that $A_t(I)$ is independent of the initial distribution $\tilde{\mu}_{\alpha,\varepsilon}$ of the two configurations since it depends only on the Poisson jumps in the time interval $[t,t+T)$.
+Assume that the configuration at time $t$ has $1\leq \omega_y(t)\leq K$ particles on each site in $I$ (so that it has at most $q$ particles that can move in $I$), then on the event $A_t(I)$, all the particles that were in $I$ at time $t$ end up on site $m-1$ at time $T+t$, except one particle per site that remained stuck.
+In particular, as illustrated in Figure \ref{fig:At}, if two configurations are driven by the basic coupling and both satisfy $1\leq \omega_y(t), \zeta_y(t)\leq K$ in $I$, then at time $t+T$, only remains at most one type of discrepancy, depending on which configurations initially had more particles in $I$.}